Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 As we want an automated use of this SIM card (through the 3G device selected in the next section), one should ensure that, in the card's configuration, the request for the PIN code has been disabled.

-This can be done by inserting the SIM card in a mobile phone, and through the settings disabling once for all said verification.
+This can be done by inserting the SIM card in a mobile phone, and, through the settings, disabling once for all said verification.
 This may also be a good way of checking whether the SIM card works properly before hacking around.